Eligibility and coverageLearn what's covered and eligibility requirements.

-Zonos can guarantee the price paid at checkout will be the final price paid by the customer for a certain amount of time.
-However, there are time limitation and exceptions to this guaranteed price.
+Zonos' Landed Cost guarantee can guarantee that the price paid by the shopper at checkout will be the final price they paid for a certain amount of time.
+However, there are time limitations and exceptions to this guaranteed price.
 Zonos will cover costs if issues occur out of the exporter's control.

 For ecommerce shipments, Zonos honors the landed cost calculation from the time of quote to the time of customs clearance for 90 days.
 With approval, Zonos can guarantee the calculation for up to a year for companies with products built to order, back ordered, or have ecommerce subscriptions.